 Financial Aid ∙ Merit ∙ Tuition

 At Hathaway Brown School, we look for talented students of strong character regardless of a family's ability to pay tuition.
 For commonly asked questions and detailed information, please view the guides listed below for new and current families.
-Financial aid is available for students in grades K-12.
+Need-Based tuition assistance is available for students in grades K-12.
 Hathaway Brown School also offers Merit awards to the top academic candidates for Ninth Grade annually.
 All ninth grade candidates are considered for Merit and no additional application must be completed.
 We feel that through our application process for admission we receive enough information to make our Merit decision.
 Each year the top candidates are offered Merit awards varying in amount.
 Merit awards are renewed annually as long as the student remains in good standing.
 Current HB Eighth Graders are also eligible for Merit awards and will need to complete a short application to be considered.
 The application for current Eighth Graders will be available in late February and will be sent to all current Eighth Graders.

 Financial Aid publications